 AP credit in Biology, Math, Chemistry, English, Physics, Statistics and Psychology will usually satisfy prehealth requirements and will be accepted by most health professions schools.
 If you have AP credit, we recommend you bypass courses you have credit for and go on to more advanced courses, following placement guidelines by departments.
 However, if you think that your AP course was not recent and that you have forgotten much and need a review, you could choose to begin at a lower level.

-However, there are a few medical schools that state on their website that they will not accept AP credit or will accept AP credit only if advanced coursework is taken instead.
+There are a few medical schools that state on their website that they will not accept AP credit or will accept AP credit only if advanced coursework is taken instead.
 Below is a list of those schools and requirements (P = Physics, C = Chemistry, M = Math, S = Statistics) that could be problematic for Duke students, as of August 2017.
 Note that requirements may change at any time.

-If any of these schools are of particular interest to you, you should check their website occasionally and note their policies and requirements in coming years.
+If any of these schools is of particular interest to you, check their website occasionally and note their policies and requirements in coming years.
 A easy way to find their website is to do an internet search, e.g. search for "yale med school adm req".
-Before radically changing your schedule to conform to requirements of one of these schools, consider the following:
+However, before radically changing your schedule to conform to requirements of one of these schools, consider the following:

 - Your application is several years away

 - You might change your mind and not go to medical school

 - You might decide not to apply to this school